Healthy Homes Assessment Taradale

 Insulation Taradale

-Underfloor and ceiling insulation is a requirement to all rental houses as of July 1st, 2019.
-Property managers and landlords should ensure that the insulation is up to the new quality.
-In some instances, current ceiling insulation, or the insulation of the sub floor space may need to be topped up or replaced.
+Ceiling and underfloor insulation is a requirement for all rent houses from 1 July 2019.
+All landlords and property managers should make sure that the insulation is in line with this new standard.
+In some instances, current ceiling insulation, or the insulation of the subfloor space may require to be replaced or replaced.

-A well-insulated house will reduce the risk of condensation and lower the chance of mould and dampness, and will also make it easier to allow the household to keep the heat.
+A well-insulated property can help control condensation and lower the chance of mould and dampness and also makes more easy for the household to keep heat.

-The "R" is a symbol for thermal resistance, and it is a measurement of how well insulation resists heat flow.
-The higher the R-value, the higher the standard of insulation.
+The "R" refers to thermal resistance, and is a measure of how well the insulation withstands heat flow.
+The greater the R-value, the more efficient the insulation.

 • Zone 2 – The rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3